conduitio-labs/conduit-connector-dynamodb/README.md

           # Type: string
           # Required: no
           aws.sessionToken: ""
-          # AWSURL The URL for AWS (useful when testing the connector with
+          # The URL for AWS (useful when testing the connector with localstack).
-          # localstack).
           # Type: string
           # Required: no
           aws.url: ""